-The Metaverse is defined by three key features: presence, interoperability, and standardization.
+It is defined by three key features: presence, interoperability, and standardization.

 Presence is the feeling of being physically present in a virtual place, interacting with virtual individuals.
 Numerous studies have demonstrated that this sensation of embodiment enhances the quality of online interactions.
 Virtual reality technology such as head-mounted displays enables the experience of presence.

 Interoperability refers to traveling effortlessly across virtual worlds while using the same virtual assets, such as avatars and digital objects.
 Ready Player Me enables individuals to build an avatar that they may use in various virtual environments, including Zoom meetings using apps such as Animaze.
 Meanwhile, blockchain technologies such as cryptocurrencies and NFTs enable the cross-border movement of digital products.

 Standardization is what enables platform and service interoperability across the Metaverse.
 As with all mass-media technologies – from the printing press to texting – broad acceptance requires shared technology standards.
 These standards are defined by international organizations such as the Open Metaverse Interoperability Group.